mmuller88/mmblog/content/cdk-appsync-eng/index.md

 * automated tests
 * all this with as little TypeScript code as necessary

-I think I have found that now with the use of the following technologies.
+I have found that now with the use of the following technologies.
 AWS CDK to manage the infrastructure as code.
 AWS AppSync as implementation of GraphQL, AWS Amplify for the frontend website and managing users.
 Furthermore AWS CodePipeline extended with my library [AWS CDK Staging Pipeline](https://github.com/mmuller88/aws-cdk-staging-pipeline).

 With my Todolist deployment I want to show you how much power is in my deployment.
 But first I will explain what AWS CDK is.

 # AWS CDK
 [AWS CDK](https://github.com/aws/aws-cdk) is an open source framework for creating and managing AWS resources.
 By using languages familiar to the developer such as TypeScript or Python, Infrastructure as Code is described.
 In doing so, CDK synthesizes the code into AWS Cloudformation Templates and can optionally deploy them right away.

-AWS CDK has been experiencing a steady increase in enthusiastic developers since 2019 and already has a strong and helpful community that is very active on [Slack](https://cdk-dev.slack.com), for example.
+AWS CDK has been experiencing a steady increase in usage for developers since 2019 and already has a strong and helpful community that is very active like on [Slack](https://cdk-dev.slack.com).
 There is of course much more to say about AWS CDK and I recommend you explore it.
 Drop me a line if you have any questions.

 # Backend AWS AppSync, AWS DynamoDB and AWS Cognito
 The code for the backend is in [GitHub aws-cdk-todolist](https://github.com/mmuller88/aws-cdk-todolist).

 AWS AppSync is a GraphQL api implementation.
 GraphQL is an interesting new API technology.
-Since GraphQL is still a relative newcomer for me, I don't dare to make any big statements now and here.
+Since GraphQL is still new for me, I don't dare to make any big statements now.
 What I do like is that the connection to databases like AWS DynamoDB feels very native.
 I've always been annoyed by the necessary Lambda implementations with AWS Api Gateway and the creation of new endpoints.
 All of that seems no longer necessary with the use of AWS AppSync.

 For storing items in the todo list I use DynamoDB.
 Each item gets its own ID, which is assigned by the AppSync resolver.
 In addition, each item has a body and a username.